Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Methods

 or,

 Training runs consisted of 15000 iterations using a batch size of 100.
 We used PyTorch's Adam optimizer with a learning rate of 0.0001.
-For experimental results presented in Table \ref{tab:lap-smooth-energy} and Table \ref{table:structuralsmooth}, we use a bottleneck dimension of 25.
+For experimental results presented we use a bottleneck dimension of 25, unless otherwise stated.